What Is a Firewall: Everything You Need to Know

 threat-focused NGFW

-Also, these firewalls consist of all the capabilities of a traditional NGFW and provide advanced threat detection and remediation.
+Additionally, these firewalls include all the capabilities of a traditional NGFW and provide advanced threat detection and remediation.
 With a threat-focused NGFW, you can:

-• Significantly decrease the time from detection to cleanup with retrospective security continuously monitoring for suspicious activity and behavior, even after initial inspection.
+- Significantly reduce the time from detection to cleanup by continuously monitoring for suspicious activity and behavior in retrospective security, even after initial inspection.

-• Ease administration and reduce complexity with unified policies protecting the entire attack continuum.m
+- Streamline administration and reduce complexity with unified policies that protect the entire attack continuum.m

 Virtual firewall